Monday, December 24, 2018

 ---Money and material goods will NEVER successfully replace the intangible benefits that love, etc., provides.
 Read below the relationship of DEPRIVED + DEPRAVED and see for yourself how it fits.
 The ''feeling that everything is alright with the world,'' would be replaced with the feeling you get when your significant other lets you know that he/she cares deeply for you or something of that nature.

----HANDs BUILD a HOUSE, but a HEART BUILDs HOME.
+---HANDs BUILD a HOUSE, but a HEART BUILDs a HOME.
 If that makes sense, then we are on the same page.

 ---Some people are more at home with themselves than others are.
 They bring their home with them everywhere they go.
 Some (many) do not.